-Intensive Pedagogical Experience in Laboratory Research Techniques Intensive oneweek summer course in biomedical research protocols and techniques is open to first-year medical students at Mount Desert Island Biological Laboratory in Bar Harbor, Maine.
+Intensive Pedagogical Experience in Laboratory Research Techniques Intensive one-week summer course in biomedical research protocols and techniques is open to first-year medical students at Mount Desert Island Biological Laboratory in Bar Harbor, Maine.
 Four biomedical research topics are the focus of each course: (1) physiological studies of chloride transport in an intact epithelial organ from Squalus acanthias; (2) ion channel gene expression in a heterologous expression system (Xenopus oocytes); (3) studies in isolated tubule preparations, including immunocytochemistry of phosphorylated vs. non-phosphorylated co-transporters, tissue processing, confocal microscopy, Western blots, and antibody design; (4) molecular biology of membrane proteins and transporters in shark salt gland, including methods in RNA, cDNA, PCR, cloning, and sequencing.
 J.N.
 Forrest, B. Forbush, P. Aaronson, L.G.
 Cantley, and staff

-Medical Chinese This is a non-credit, elective course designed to help health care professionals gain a working knowledge of Mandarin to facilitate their daily interactions with Chinese-speaking patients and medical personnel.
+Medical Spanish This is a non-credit, elective course designed to help health care professionals gain a working knowledge of Spanish to facilitate their daily interactions with Spanish-speaking patients and medical personnel.
 The course focuses on the integration of authentic resources to develop all four language areas for meaningful communication: speaking, listening, reading, and writing.
 Emphasis is placed on oral communication with patients and colleagues through simulated communicative activities.
 Instruction in reading and writing skills focuses on recognition of common medical character combinations for specialized vocabulary and reading and writing standard patient notes.
-Students also learn about the medical system in China, the culture of physician-patient interactions and medical practice, and the role of traditional Chinese medicine.
 Course fee of \$150 is reimbursed to medical students upon successful completion of the course.
-Prerequisite: basic proficiency in Mandarin Chinese.
 For questions contact lsp@yale.edu.
 Director: YCLS Staff Affiliate